site24x7/plugins/check_updates_amazonlinux/ReadMe.md

 ## Check packages updates on amazonlinux

 The plugin check_updates_amazonlinux will monitor the following metrics.
-These metrics will help the IT operations team to make this amazon linux server uptodate and keep avoid from intruders.
+These metrics will help the IT operations team to make their amazon linux server upto-date and keep avoid from intruders.

 1) ### Available_Updates -
             No.of packages needs to be updated.